Pleasant Plain Market

 Key considerations for buying a single-family home in Pleasant Plain include: School district quality (even if you don't have kids - affects resale); Age and condition of major systems (roof, HVAC, water heater); Lot size, orientation, and outdoor space usability.
 Also watch for red flags like Foundation cracks or uneven floors and Evidence of water in basement or crawlspace.

-Homes in Pleasant Plain currently spend an average of 5 days on market.
-This indicates a fast-moving market where you need to be prepared to act quickly.
+Homes in Pleasant Plain currently spend an average of 41 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

-With a median price of $230K and homes spending an average of 5 days on market, Pleasant Plain is currently a seller's market.
-There's currently 1.0 months of inventory available.
+With a median price of $200K and homes spending an average of 41 days on market, Pleasant Plain is currently a seller's market.

 Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
 Land value appreciates; the structure depreciates over time.